MicrosoftDocs/azure-docs/articles/azure-app-configuration/quickstart-container-apps.md

 In this quickstart, you:

-- Created a basic Azure Container Apps instance
-- Connected Azure Container Apps to Azure App Configuration
+- Connected Azure App Configuration to Azure Container Apps
 - Used Docker to build a container image from an ASP.NET Core app with App Configuration settings
 - Created an Azure Container Registry instance
 - Pushed the image to the Azure Container Registry instance
-- Updated the Azure Container Apps instance with the image
+- Added the container image to Azure Container Apps
 - Browsed to the URL of the Azure Container Apps instance updated with the settings you configured in your App Configuration store.

 To learn how to configure your ASP.NET Core web app to dynamically refresh configuration settings, continue to the next tutorial.